PeriodiCode/PeriodiCode/README.md

 # PeriodiCode
-A programming language where you can use repeating decimals and periodic continued fractions seamlessly (WIP)
+A programming language where you can use repeating decimals and periodic continued fractions seamlessly, with maximum freedom of choice in which radix to use (WIP)

 ## Trying it out